Can you afford to hire a wedding planner?

 Chances are, if you’re reading this blog post, you’re that ‘most suitable staff member’ for your wedding.
 Firstly, congratulations!!
 I still remember the excitement of getting engaged like it was yesterday and I’m genuinely grinning just thinking about yours.
-Secondly, please, please, please, put aside your budget constraints for just one moment and think about your mental health.
+Secondly, please, please, please, put aside your budget constraints for just one moment (we’ll talk about those soon enough) and think about your mental health.

 Can you manage 200 hours of planning, spread over how ever long between now and your wedding, while still maintaining all of your current and previous commitments?
 Whether you work full time, or part time, or perhaps you’re a stay at home parent.
 Whether you go to one kick boxing class a week, or spend your weekends away camping, hiking and hanging out with family.
 Whatever it is that makes you tick.
 Can you maintain that, while committing 200 hours + to your wedding?